Templeton Fox

-Templeton Fox (born Esther Fox; July 24, 1913 – January 9, 1993) was an American actress best known for her work in old-time radio.
+Templeton Fox (July 24, 1916 – January 9, 1993) was an American actress best known for her work in old-time radio.

 Early years

-Born in Pasadena, California, Fox was the daughter of Mr. and Mrs. Lawrence B. Fox.
-She went to school in Elgin, Illinois, and attended Pomona College.
+Fox was the daughter of Lawrence Brainard Fox (1880 – 1960) and his wife, Anne "Annie" Templeton (1885 – 1948).
+Sources disagree as to where and when she was born.
+A 1938 issue of the Radio Mirror Almanac wrote she was born in Pasadena, California on July 24, 1913, but her birth record states she was born in Chicago, Illinois on July 24, 1916; the latter is better supported by official documents.
+She was raised in Elgin, Illinois and attended Pomona College.
 She won a talent contest sponsored by a hotel in Los Angeles and gained early acting experience at the Pasadena Community Playhouse.
-She changed her first name after being advised by a numerologist to do so.
+She began using the name Templeton Fox, Templeton being her mother's maiden name, after being advised by a numerologist to do so.

 Career

 Radio

 Before Fox became an actress, she was a singer in Los Angeles.
 After her parents moved to Chicago, they challenged her to audition with NBC, which resulted in her gaining a contract as a dramatic actress on that network in September 1935.
 Her roles on radio programs included those shown in the table below.